philadias/freelabel/README.md

 - The code is set to deal with .jpg images.
 To change the extention, edit line 111 of ./freelabel/views.py, in function loadcustom

+- Colors assigned to each category are defined in 'static/js/base.js', function 'color_choose()'

 ## Accelerate refinement time if needed
 - If the code crashes when calling the refinement function, very likely its due to timeout.
 Thera are two options to overcome this:
 1. decrease the number of refinement iterations, which is defined as "numSets" in ourLib.py (function main, line 107)